Why High Earners Need More Than Just Tax Filing

 Why This Matters More at Higher Income

-At lower brackets, the impact of planning is smaller.
-At higher brackets, it compounds quickly.
+At lower brackets, the impact of planning may be smaller.
+At higher brackets, the details often matter more.

 Bottom Line